solution-heap/solution-heap.github.io/docs/_posts/2025-04-27-get-started.markdown

 ---
 layout: post
-title: "About Solutionheap"
+title: "Get started"
 date: 2025-04-27 00:41:19 +0200
 categories: post update
 ---

-Get to know us and the company.
+Get to know us and what we need from you to able to use the app.

 More will be here.